 It’s housed in the Palazzo Vitelleschi.
 The Gothic-Renaissance palace is a masterpiece of architecture.

 At the Piazza del Duomo you can admire the town’s Cathedral of Santa Margherita.
-The Romanesque Church of St. Francis also deserve a visit.
+The Romanesque Church of St. Francis also deserves a visit.

 Tarquinia is fairly easy day trip from Rome.
 It’s 60 miles northwest of Rome.